Human rights in Saudi Arabia

-Ensaf Haidar, the wife of Raif Badawi.
-In 2014, Badawi was fined 1,000,000 riyals and sentenced to 10 years in prison and 1000 lashes for "insulting Islam" and "blasphemy".

-Saudi Arabia is an absolute monarchy in which all legislative, executive, and judicial power ultimately rests in the hands of the king.
-The government system concentrates authority within the monarchy, which has drawn international attention and criticism over restrictions on political and civil liberties.
-While the Kingdom has introduced reforms in recent years, significant challenges remain regarding freedoms of expression, assembly, and political participation.
-The government is consistently ranked among the "worst of the worst" in Freedom House's annual survey of political and civil rights and was in 2023 ranked as the world's most authoritarian regime.
+Saudi Arabia is an absolute monarchy in which the king holds all legislative, executive, and judicial power.
+The concentration of authority in the monarchy has drawn international criticism for restrictions on political and civil liberties.
+Although the government has introduced social reforms in recent years, significant challenges remain regarding freedoms of expression, assembly, and political participation.
+The government is consistently ranked among the lowest-scoring countries in Freedom House's annual survey of political and civil rights.
+In 2023, it was ranked by the Varieties of Democracy Institute as the world's most authoritarian regime.

-The regime works to whitewash its record of human rights abuses.
-For example, it has for more than a decade employed the public relations organization Qorvis MSLGroup, a U.S. subsidiary of Publicis Groupe.
+Saudi Arabia has for more than a decade retained the public relations firm Qorvis MSLGroup, a U.S. subsidiary of Publicis Groupe, to improve its international image.
+Human rights groups have accused the firm of helping the government whitewash its human rights record.

 Background

-Saudi Arabia is an Islamic country which is based on the sharia law.
+Saudi Arabia is an Islamic country which is based on Sharia.
 The 1992 Basic Law sets out the system of governance, rights of citizens, and powers and duties of the government, and it provides that the Quran and Sunnah (the traditions of Muhammad) serve as the country's constitution.